Dpope32/Frosting/memory-bank/systemPatterns.md

     - **Web:** Stores the remote S3 URI directly in the Zustand store cache.
     - Components (`BackgroundSection.tsx`, `onboarding/step3.tsx`, `SettingsModal.tsx`) retrieve the appropriate URI (local file or remote) from the store cache.
     - Cache clearing logic in the store ensures the `currentWallpaper` is always retained.

+### Task-Calendar Integration
+- **Recurrence-Aware Synchronization**: Tasks are mapped to calendar events based on their recurrence patterns (`isTaskDueOnDate` in `syncServices.ts`)
+- **Bidirectional Updates**: Changes in the task store can trigger updates in the calendar store
+- **Date Range Projection**: Recurring tasks are projected onto the calendar for a specific date range (current implementation looks ahead 2 years)
+- **Filtering Logic**: Only tasks with the `showInCalendar` flag are synchronized to the calendar

 ### External Services
 - Weather API integration for current conditions